What is a Local Citation?

 Verification & Trust

 Citations help search engines, like Google and Bing, verify that your business exists.
-When multiple credible sources have the same accurate information about your business, it signals to search engines that your business is legitimate.
+When multiple credible sources have the same accurate information about your business, it signals to search engines that your company is legitimate.

 Prominence

-Local ranking algorithms used by both Google and Bing factor in citations when it comes to local search rankings.
-In the latest Local Search Ranking Factors survey, local search experts rated citation related factors as making up approximately 13.31% of the Top 50 factors.The more places your business information appears online, the more prominent your business appears to Google.
-It makes sense.
-If the search engine algorithms see that your business is mentioned on hundreds of websites, compared to competition that is only listed on a few dozen, this can make you seem like a more popular business, and give you a boost in the rankings.
+If the search engine algorithms see that your business is mentioned on hundreds of websites, compared to competition that is only listed on a few dozen, this can make you seem like a more popular company, and give you a boost in the rankings.

 Not All Citations Are Created Equal

-So what makes a citation great for a local business?
-There is huge variation in the value of different citations.
-A mention of your business’ name, address, and phone number on whitehouse.gov is worth far more than a mention of your business on some spammy web directory that was created solely for low quality link building.
+A mention of your business’ name on whitehouse.gov is worth far more than your business name, address, and phone number on some spammy web directory that was created solely for low quality link building.

-Since citations vary in their value, we’ve broken down our top recommended citation and data sources into different classifications by rank of importance, they are: Core Search Engines, Primary Sources, Tier 1, Tier 2 , Tier 3, and Tier 4.
-Below is a description of each category and some examples for businesses in the USA:
+Since citations vary in their value, we’ve broken down our top recommended citation and data sources into different classifications by rank of importance.
+They are:

 Core Search Engines